The term dyscalculia — from the Greek ‘dys’ and Latin ‘calculia’ — means to count badly and describes people with severe difficulties with numbers.

 – Working memory

-There is also much in math that one simply has to know and therefore has to learn, for example, many terms, definitions, symbols, theorems, and axioms.
-These are all things that the learner must know, not things that he must know how to do.
-A child, who does not know what a sphere is, will have to guess when confronted by twelve objects and the question, “Which of the above objects have the same shape as a sphere?”
+There is also much in math that one has to know and therefore has to learn, for example, many terms, definitions, symbols, theorems, and axioms.
+These are all things a student must know, not things that they must know how to do.
+For example, a child, who does not know what a sphere is, will have to guess when confronted by twelve objects and the question, “Which of the above objects has the same shape as a sphere?”

-Using neuronavigated transcranial magnetic stimulation (TMS) to stimulate the brain, scientists were able to bring about dyscalculia in normal subjects for a short time while the subjects completed a math task that involved comparing two digits, one larger in physical size than the other and the other larger numerically.
+Using neuronavigated transcranial magnetic stimulation (TMS) to stimulate the brain, the scientists brought about dyscalculia in typical people for a short time.
+They then completed a math task that involved comparing two digits, one larger in physical size than the other and the other larger numerically.
 For example, the subjects compared a 2 and a 4.
-The 2 was in a larger font than the 4 and subjects had to decide which digit was numerically larger.
+However, the 2 was in a larger font than the 4 and the subjects had to decide which digit was numerically larger.

 The researchers found that non-dyscalculic participants displayed dyscalculic-like behavior in number processing only during TMS-induced neuronal activity disruptions to the right intraparietal sulcus.
 These findings were further validated by testing participants suffering from developmental dyscalculia.
 The results of the dyscalculic group reproduced the behavioral results obtained in non-dyscalculic volunteers during right parietal TMS, but not after left parietal TMS or sham stimulation.

 A study by McCaskey et al. (2020) concluded that dyscalculia is accompanied by reduced gray and white matter volumes in number-related brain areas.